 Pray for Israel

-Sadly many in Israel still refuse to accept that Jesus is their Messiah, the one that God sent.
-This is why it is still important for Christians to pray for Israel, as Paul says in Romans 11, we have salvation, the Bible and the Messiah through Israel.
+Sadly, many in Israel still refuse to accept that Jesus is their Messiah, the One that God sent.
+This is why it is still important for Christians to pray for Israel.
+As Paul says in Romans 11, we have salvation, the Bible and the Messiah through Israel.
 The fact that Israel rejected the Messiah meant that the way was opened up for us gentiles (non-Jews) to become the people of God.
-In v 26 Paul says that Israel will be saved and v 28, that they are still loved by God, because of his promise to their ancestors.
+In Romans 11:26, Paul says that Israel will be saved and in Romans 11:28 that they are still loved by God, because of His promise to their ancestors.
 Hence it is important to pray for the people of Israel as for a beloved brother who does not yet know the full truth that is of life importance.